 The issue is only set to heighten as climate change takes effect and, despite our technological advances, society seems ever more vulnerable to the impacts of flooding.

-Chris adds, 'Flooding is not just a 'water problem' - it's also a 'people problem' and requires a holistic approach, using science and engineering to address the human and socio-economic issues.'
+Chris adds, 'Flooding is not just a 'water problem' - it's also a 'people problem' and requires a holistic approach, using science and engineering to address human and socioeconomic issues.'

-Skilled professionals are therefore needed in all areas of FRM, with flood risk jobs encompassing everything from water quality scientists, hydrologists and water engineers to environmental consultants, environmental managers and project managers.
+Skilled professionals are therefore needed in all areas of FRM, with flood risk jobs including:

 Discover more about what it takes to become an environmental engineer.

-If you're ready to apply for roles now, search graduate jobs in environment and agriculture.
+If you're ready to start applying, search graduate jobs in environment and agriculture.

 Routes into the Environment Agency

-With most graduate-level roles requiring specialists, to put yourself in the best position to land an Environment Agency job you'll need the right qualifications, skills and a strong dedication to the industry.
+With most graduate roles requiring specialists, to best position yourself for an Environment Agency job you'll need the right qualifications, skills and a strong dedication to the industry.